Horizons-Games/Axolotl-Engine/README.md

 - The scene can be change into a JSON scene and loaded.
 - Change an asset into the inspector the resource it's updated.
 - Modify the save asset that's in a local folder is upgraded.
+- There are a GAME mode, that load all the files using a zip file of custom files.
+To active this only define a GAME predefine compilation variable in Globals.h.

 **Spatial Partitioning and Frustum Culling**
 - Build the Spatial Partitioning structure Based on QuadTree.